openshift-labs/cloud-native-guides/vertx-che.md

 1. A Verticle is created by extending from `AbstractVerticle` class
 2. `Router` is retrieved for mapping the REST endpoints
-3. A REST endpoint is created for `/*` to return a static JSON response `{"message": "Hello World"}`
+3. A REST endpoint is created for `/` to return a static HTML page `assets/index.html`
-3. An HTTP Server is created which listens on port 8080
+4. An HTTP Server is created which listens on port 8080

 You can use Maven to make sure the skeleton project builds successfully.
 You should get a `BUILD SUCCESS` message in the build logs, otherwise the build has failed.